Tekalo/common-app-api/README.md

 We use Docker for local development and testing.
 This ensures consistency in environments amongst all contributors.
 Our Docker environment consists of 2 containers: API and Postgres DB containers.
 The local dev dir is volume-mounted at `/api` into the container, so there is no need to rebuild the image for code or package changes.

 > As a general rule, _all_ package.json scripts should be run _inside_ the development Docker container, not on the local host machine.
-To do so, you can execute: `docker compose run -u node {your-command-here}`
+To do so, you can execute: `docker compose run -u node --no-deps --rm api {your-command-here}`

 To install dependencies, instead of running `pnpm install` (see [important note on node_modules](#important-note-on-node_modules) below), run: